August 20, 2022

 All-in-one mobile applications like EdApp can help you put together mobile-friendly employee training content that will perfectly respond on different mobile devices, like iOS, Android, and Windows.
 But that’s not all—it also features an in-built push notification system that can send pop-up messages to your learner’s mobile devices.
 This function allows admins to chase up tardy learners to complete their lessons, and also inform everybody of new learning activities or course updates.

-Setting up rewards and prizes is a powerful motivator that can help bring out the best performance from your team and improve the effectiveness of your employee development program.
+Setting up rewards and prizes is a powerful motivator that can help bring out the best performance from your team and improve the effectiveness of your employee development program example.
 It’s just simple math—if they know that there will be some rewards and prizes at the end of their learning journey, then they will most likely exert more effort in learning and upskilling.
 It will also fuel some healthy competition among your team, which will further engage and excite them, rather than simply requiring them to read their modules and courses.

 You may also be interested in: